Regular Makeup vs. Airbrush Makeup vs. Mineral Makeup

 Airbrush makeup has become extremely popular in the past few years.
-I look at it as the Atkins Diet of Makeup.
-It is the new hot craze.
-So everyone believes it is the way to go because everyone is talking about it.
 This is largely due to perfect complexion models that are “airbrushed” to give every part of their body a flawless finish.
 Most women confuse “airbrush” with makeup, when it is actually a technique used in Photo Shop, a picture alteration program, to make the models look flawless.
 Airbrush makeup is non-transferable, meaning that slight rubbing or brushing against something or someone will not cause the makeup to come off of the face.
 This also is a desirable feature especially when you have a special event and don’t want to worry about your makeup wearing off.
 Black clothes will remain black after hugging someone wearing airbrush makeup.
-Airbrush is also used often to camouflage tattoos, or any unwanted skin discoloration or imperfections.
+Airbrush is also used often to camouflage tattoos, or any unwanted skin discoloration.

 Airbrush makeup, like any other makeup, has it’s ups and downs.
 On the upside, once it’s on, dry rubbing won’t make it transfer, and unless it gets wet, it won’t go anywhere until you wash it off.
+It gives a very flawless finish without using much makeup.
+With the airbrush just being a fine mist on to your face, it takes less makeup to achieve the coverage you desire.
+You can build up with airbrush for little coverage to full coverage.
 On the other hand, if it does become wet thru crying or sweating, you run the risk of it streaking.
-When working with brides, this is the number one reason why I do not usually recommend airbrush on a brides wedding day.
+If you decide to have airbrush I would ask your artist about this.
+There are different types of airbrush makeup.
+Some are more likely to streak than others.
+If it is your wedding day, there is a high probability of some tears.
 Just like regular makeup, we recommend you blot when you feel this happening, do not wipe.
 Imagine a dusty table, if you ran your finger across it, you could clearly see a line from the surface underneath, even if the colors are the same.
 And like a dusty table, once that line is there, you can do nothing to blend it back.
 The table must be wiped entirely clean.
 Same thing with airbrush makeup, if the makeup for any reason gets wet and leaves a streak, there is nothing than can be done to blend it.
 Even airbrushing over the area will not blend the streak.
 The solution to this problem is to constantly be aware of any wetness and to maintain it throughout the day by dabbing your tear ducts and remaining cool so you don’t sweat heavily.
-To be on the safe side, talk to your artist about airbrush if you are still interested.
+Once the airbrush is applied, there is no moving it.
+Traditional makeup gives you a lot more freedom to make changes than airbrush.
 With the right artist, we can give you that airbrush look, without the airbrush.
-It will last, and will not streak.
+It will last.
+Regular makeup can last just as long as airbrush.
+It all depends on your artist.
 If your attending an event where you’re positive you will stay and remain dry, airbrush makeup can offer that red-carpet finish you have always wanted.

 What it is: Several minerals are treated through various oxidizing processes to create different shades, and then crushed together to form fine powders that can be applied to the face and used as makeup.